-The events will take place on 6th and 7th of September, 2016, at the La Palm Royal Beach Resort in Accra, under the theme, Translating Commitments into Action.
+The events took place on 6th and 7th of September, 2016, at the La Palm Royal Beach Resort in Accra, under the theme, Translating Commitments into Action.

-The forum will bring together oil palm growers, civil society, financial institutions, supply chain actors, development partners, governments and key experts in the oil palm sector within Africa and beyond.
+The forum brought together oil palm growers, civil society, financial institutions, supply chain actors, development partners, governments and key experts in the oil palm sector within Africa and beyond.

-The Africa Sustainable Palm Oil Conference 2016 brings stakeholders together to discuss how to position businesses on the continent to adopt best practices in sustainability whilst mainstreaming small producers’ ability to access global supply chains.
+The aim of the Africa Sustainable Palm Oil Conference is to bring together stakeholders to discuss how to position businesses on the continent to adopt best practices in sustainability whilst mainstreaming small producers’ ability to access global supply chains.

-RSPO is also organising a separate Smallholder Strategy Workshop on 8 and 9 September, to be held at the same venue.
-If you are interested in attending, please contact Julia Majail at RSPO.
+RSPO also organised a separate Smallholder Strategy Workshop on 8 and 9 September 2016, which was held at the same venue.